Liverpool Hope University: Sheppard-Worlock Library

 The Sheppard-Worlock Library is the university's main library.
 Located at Hope Park (there is also a small library at the Creative Campus), it is blended in to the Hilda Constance Allen Building, extending upwards an original low-rise block running east–west between two wings at the building's northern end.
 Previously the space had been occupied partly by kitchen and dining facilities.

-The library was constructed in 1997 at a cost of £5.34m.
+The library was constructed in 1997 at the cost of £5.34m.
 A £1.5m refurbishment in 2012 included the creation of a British Standard vault for its special collections.